vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop.md

 3. _**Specifying Output Structure**_

-Using prompts to specify output structure can greatly help the quality of generated structures.
+Using prompts to specify output structure can greatly help improve the quality of generated structures.
 For example,

 > **System Prompt:** You are an AI assistant tasked with listing the different behaviors exhibited by customer support representatives in various conversations.
 Use the format "Behavior ("Reason")" to categorize and list the various behaviors, and cite the reasons behind the categorization.
 >
 > **User:** Hi, thank you for calling Contoso Pharmacy, who am I speaking with today?
 I understand your frustration, Mary.
 Can you tell me what goal you're trying to achieve?
 Okay, great, let me take a look for you.
 I see here that you used to take regular Liptor, is that correct?
 Okay, so I see that your doctor stopped prescribing those medications in 2021.
 Is that actually the case?
 Okay, let me check for you.
 Sometimes there are glitches in the system that aren't reported.
 Please hold on for a moment while I check to see if there are any records here.
-So according to the latest records provided to us by the doctor's office, it shows that your doctor did prescribe those medications to you between 2012 and 2021.
+So according to the latest records provided to us by the doctor's office, it shows that your doctor had prescribed those medications to you between 2012 and 2021.
 Okay, the latest records show that your doctor has now switched to a different type of medication - Metformin.
 Would you like us to help prepare and issue a prescription for 500mg Metformin for you?
 You're welcome, Mary.
 Is there anything else we can help you with today?
 >
-> **Assistant:** The following are the different behaviors exhibited by customer support representatives in various conversations:
+> **Assistant:** Here are the different behaviors exhibited by customer support representatives in various conversations:
 >
 > 1. Politeness and friendliness ("Building relationships"): Customer support representatives greet customers and communicate with them in a friendly tone at the beginning of the conversation, which helps to build a relationship with the customer and increase customer satisfaction.
 > 2. Inquiring about customer needs ("Understanding customer needs"): Customer support representatives ask customers about their questions and needs in order to provide help and solutions.
 > 3. Confirming customer information ("Verifying information"): Customer support representatives verify customers' personal and order information to ensure that they can provide the correct help and solutions.
 > 4. Checking system records ("Finding information"): Customer support representatives search system records to obtain information and history about customers and determine the best solution.
 > 5. Providing solutions ("Solving problems"): Customer support representatives provide solutions to help customers solve their problems or needs.
-> 6. Inquiring about customer satisfaction ("Understanding customer feedback"): Customer support representatives ask customers if they are satisfied with the help and solutions provided, and record their feedback for improvement.
+> 6. Inquiring about customer satisfaction ("Understanding customer feedback"): Customer support representatives ask customers if they are satisfied with the help and solutions provided, and record customer feedback for improvement.
 >
 > The reasons behind these behaviors are to build good customer relationships, understand customer needs and problems, provide the correct solutions, and obtain customer feedback for improvement.
 These behaviors help to increase customer satisfaction and loyalty, and increase the company's business success rate.